misotanni/misotanni.github.io/fjs/en/examples.md

 This [piano cover](https://youtu.be/JvnYEVxlDvc) of the Minecraft soundtrack in 7-limit Just Intonation also visualizes its tuning lattices in the FJS.

-Here's a [visualization](https://youtu.be/jG7lj98Yy-0) of the FJS master algorithm.

 ## More?

 Have you created something using the FJS and would like to showcase it here?
 Share it with me by e-mail and I'd be more than happy to add it to this page!